alitirmizi23/cline/README.md

 </table>
 </div>

-Meet Cline, an AI assistant that can use your **CLI** a**N**d **E**ditor.
+Meet Tirmizi, an AI assistant that can use your **CLI** a**N**d **E**ditor.

-Thanks to [Claude Sonnet's agentic coding capabilities](https://www.anthropic.com/claude/sonnet), Cline can handle complex software development tasks step-by-step.
+Thanks to [Claude Sonnet's agentic coding capabilities](https://www.anthropic.com/claude/sonnet), Tirmizi can handle complex software development tasks step-by-step.
 With tools that let him create & edit files, explore large projects, use the browser, and execute terminal commands (after you grant permission), he can assist you in ways that go beyond code completion or tech support.
-Cline can even use the Model Context Protocol (MCP) to create new tools and extend his own capabilities.
+Tirmizi can even use the Model Context Protocol (MCP) to create new tools and extend his own capabilities.
 While autonomous AI scripts traditionally run in sandboxed environments, this extension provides a human-in-the-loop GUI to approve every file change and terminal command, providing a safe and accessible way to explore the potential of agentic AI.

+## Publishing Tirmizi to VS Code

+Want to ship this rebrand as your own VS Code extension?
+Use the built-in publishing tools:

+1. Install the VS Code Extension Manager: `npm install -g @vscode/vsce`.
+2. Sign in to the VS Code Marketplace and create (or reuse) a publisher that matches the `publisher` in `package.json` (default: `tirmizi`): `vsce create-publisher tirmizi`.
+3. Build the extension bundle from the repo root:
+   - `npm install`
+   - `npm run build`
+   - `npx vsce package` (creates a `.vsix` file such as `tirmizi-3.38.1.vsix`)
+4. Publish to the Marketplace with your Personal Access Token: `npx vsce publish`.
+5. To sideload locally without publishing, install the generated package directly: `code --install-extension ./tirmizi-3.38.1.vsix`.

+After publishing, the extension will be available under the identifier `tirmizi.tirmizi`.

 1. Enter your task and add images to convert mockups into functional apps or fix bugs with screenshots.
 2. Cline starts by analyzing your file structure & source code ASTs, running regex searches, and reading relevant files to get up to speed in existing projects.
 By carefully managing what information is added to context, Cline can provide valuable assistance even for large, complex projects without overwhelming the context window.